Table of contents

 All of this leads HR employees to maximize their retention efforts – from strong internal communication to in-house training and more.

-According to American Trucking Associations, trucks in the United States moved 10.8 billion tons of freight in 2017.
+According to Markets Insider, trucks in the United States moved 10.8 billion tons of freight in 2017.
 With that much movement, communication is vital – from managers to employees and vice-versa.
 That’s why hundreds of logistics companies rely on Connecteam to deliver streamlined internal communication.

 Complying with federal laws so drivers don’t work overtime or experience burnout is a must for HR departments, but that’s easier said than done sometimes.